Abd-pathan/student-management-system/readme.txt

 # Student Management System

 ## Overview
 The Student Management System is a robust application developed using Spring Boot.
 It features comprehensive functionalities for managing student information, course enrollment, and academic performance tracking.
 The application follows best practices in software development, ensuring a scalable and maintainable codebase.
+This project supports all CRUD operations and utilizes various HTTP methods (GET, POST, PUT, DELETE) with multiple routes.

 ## Features
 - **Student Management**: Add, update, and delete student information.